RoyVoetman/laravel-repository-pattern/README.md

 ```

 By implementing `UsesTransaction` the case in which inserting a record or saving the translations raises an exception will not cause data inconsistencies.
-In fact, when an exception is raise the transaction is rolled back.
+In fact, when an exception is raised the transaction will be rolled back.

-Furthermore, the `transaction()` method could be used to specify that only the this pipeline should be run inside a transaction.
+Furthermore, the `transaction()` method could be used to specify that only the current pipeline should be run inside a transaction.

 ```php
 $book = $books->transaction()->save([